aamirahmed2004/verdora-research/README.md

 Classification:

+These models were taken from [Hugging Face](!https://huggingface.co/pyesonekyaw/recycletree_materials).

 - 1 general classification model with 5 classes: **paper, plastic, glass, metal, others**.
 This was used to verify the output of the object detection labels, by cropping the input image using bounding boxes and checking if the classifier agrees.
 If the labels output by both models is the same, we go to the next step.

 - 5 specific models from specifically to classify subcategories of waste depending on the label output by the above model.

 For example: the plastic classification model had the following (sub)classes:
   - CD Disk, Straw, Plastic Bag, Clothes Hanger, Plastic Container or Bottle, Disposable Cutlery, Plastic Packaging, Plastic Packaging With Foil, Styrofoam

 We also had **specific models for paper, plastic, glass, metal, others** where others was mostly E-waste.
-From the output of these models, as well as the helpful information provided in the code at: https://huggingface.co/pyesonekyaw/recycletree_materials, we output specific recycling suggestions.
+From the output of these models, as well as the helpful information provided in the GitHub repo which was mentioned on the HuggingFace page, we output specific recycling suggestions depending on the material.